iotexproject/w3bstream/docs/OPERATOR_GUIDE.md

 # IoTeX W3bstream Sprout Node Operator Guide

 W3bstream is a permissionless, decentralized protocol within the IoTeX Network, where node operators contribute computing power to support verifiable computations for blockchain applications.
 These applications rely on insights from real-world data to trigger their token economies.
 Anyone can become a W3bstream Node Operator in the IoTeX Network, choosing which dApps to support in processing data and generating ZK (Zero Knowledge) Proofs.
-This guide covers how to operate a W3bstream node, register it in the IoTeX Network, join specific projects, and claim rewards.

 ## Run a W3bstream Node